FarsTail: A Persian Natural Language Inference Dataset: FarsTail dataset

 The instances were randomly divided into training, validation, and test sets such that the samples generated from the same question were in the same subset.
 In addition, to avoid information leak, the samples generated from different questions which either their premises or hypotheses had a cosine similarity higher than 0.9 were included in the same subset.
 The training, validation, and test sets percentages are nearly 70/15/15 with 7,266, 1,537, and 1,564 samples, respectively.

 The dataset is presented in two formats, raw and indexed.
 The raw data includes the Persian sentences, while the indexed data is a tokenized version of sentences where each sentence is encoded as a list of word indexes (integers)\footnote{Hazm python library was used for tokenization (\url{https://github.com/sobhe/hazm})}.
-The final dataset as well as an API for accessing data and the trained models have been released for non-commercial usages\footnote{\url{https://github.com/dml-qom/FarsTail}}.